Skip to content

 If you choose to keep a pet in your home, you must be a responsible pet owner and:

-• clear up any mess left in communal areas immediately
+• clear up any mess left in shared areas immediately

 • care for your pet properly and make sure it does not cause a nuisance to others